NATIONAL BITTERSWEET CHOCOLATE WITH ALMONDS DAY

 On November 7th, National Bittersweet Chocolate with Almonds Day ushers in one of the more healthful ways to enjoy chocolate.

 Recent studies reveal health benefits from eating small quantities of bittersweet chocolate.
 The addition of almonds increases health benefits as well.
-Pairing the two of them together gives us a delicious and healthful snack.
+Pairing the two of them gives us a delicious and healthy snack.
 Make them a part of your lunch or enjoy them as part of an afternoon snack.

-In 1742, Eliza Smith included the only chocolate recipe in her cookbook The Compleat Housewife printed by William Parks.
+In 1742, Eliza Smith included the only chocolate recipe in her cookbook, The Compleat Housewife, printed by William Parks.
 The simple recipe combined grated chocolate, orange flower water, and sugar.
+But, no almonds.

 The National Confectioners Association sponsors National Bittersweet Chocolate With Almonds Day.